Understanding estimated callback time (ECBT)

 When the End of Day Handling settings are configured to offer next-day callbacks, some callbacks from the current day can impact the ECBT for calls early the next morning.
 Since the system must take next-day callbacks into account on the next morning, the ECBT can increase accordingly.

-If the Max Queue Depth setting is enabled, Callback will limit the number of next-day callbacks placed at once to ensure that the maximum value is not breached.
+If the Max Queue Depth setting is enabled, Mindful will limit the number of next-day callbacks placed at once to ensure that the maximum value is not breached.

-Callback takes the Next Day Callback Delay setting into account when adjusting the ECBT for next-day callbacks.
-For example, with Next Day Callback Delay set to one hour, Callback would know that next-day callbacks from the prior day will not impact the ECBT for the first hour of the current day.
+Mindful takes the Next Day Callback Delay into account when adjusting the ECBT for next-day callbacks.
+For example, with Next Day Callback Delay set to one hour, Mindful would know that next-day callbacks from the prior day will not impact the ECBT for the first hour of the current day.

 When a callback cannot be dialed due to the current queue conditions (based on the Max Queue Depth and/or Max Active Calls settings), it is added to an internal waitlist.
 Two separate waitlists are used, with different levels of priority, based on the callback type.